etiennestuder/gradle-rocker-plugin/README.md

 ## Invoke Rocker task

-You can generate the Java sources for a given Rocker configuration by invoking the command `compile<configName>Rocker`, e.g. `compileTestRocker`.
+You can generate the Java sources for a given Rocker configuration by invoking the command `compile<configName>Rocker`, e.g., `compileTestRocker`.
 The only exception being _main_ that is abbreviated to `compileRocker`, similarly to how it is done for the `JavaCompile` tasks contributed by the `java` plugin.

 # Examples